What is vitamin E?

 Vitamin E is a fat-soluble vitamin found in many foods, with olive oil and other plant-based oils being particularly good sources1.

-One of its main functions is protecting cell membranes, which helps to maintain the structure of cells throughout the body1.
+With its antioxidant properties, one of vitamin E's main functions is protecting cell membranes, which helps to maintain the structure of cells throughout the body2.
 With your baby’s cells multiplying at an astounding rate, vitamin E is an important nutrient to include in your pregnancy diet.
-It is thought that vitamin E plays an important role in the development of your baby’s lungs2.
+It is thought that vitamin E plays an important role in the development of your baby’s lungs3,4.

 A healthy intake of vitamin E contributes to the structure of cells throughout the body.”

-It has been observed that an adequate intake of vitamin E in pregnancy might help to maintain healthy blood sugar levels.
-It has also been linked to a reduced likelihood of developing asthma and respiratory issues later in life3.
+It has been observed that an adequate intake of vitamin E when pregnant might help to maintain healthy blood sugar levels.
+It has also been linked to a reduced likelihood of developing asthma and respiratory issues later in life4.

 Olive oil, corn oil and other vegetable oils contain beneficial levels of vitamin E. Other good sources include5,6:

-Check your supplements to make sure they’re pregnancy-safe without high doses of vitamin E.
+Check your supplements to make sure they’re pregnancy-safe.

 Add the following sources of vitamin E to your pregnancy shopping list: